 Jonathan Horowitz is a Senior Program Officer with The Klarman Family Foundation in Boston.
 He previously managed economic opportunity grantmaking as a Vice President with the JPMorgan Chase Foundation.
 Prior to joining the JPMC Foundation, Jonathan served as a Program Officer in the firm’s Private Bank, managing grantmaking programs across a diverse range of funding areas, including arts and culture, education, workforce development and capacity building for the nonprofit sector.
 Before coming to JPMorgan Chase, he developed philanthropic initiatives for the Jewish Funders Network and served as the Meyerhoff Fellow for Hillel: The Foundation for Jewish Campus Life.
 In addition to Joshua Venture Group, Jonathan serves of the boards of Hillel at Brandeis University and Slingshot Fund, and Joshua Venture Group, a fellowship for social entrepreneurs.
 He has served as co-chair of New York Grantmakers in the Arts and serves on the executive committee of the New York City Workforce Funders.
 In addition he serves on advisory committees of the Donors Education Collaborative, Hive Digital Media Learning Fund and the NY Mergers, Acquisitions and Collaboration Fund.
 Jonathan has a MPA from New York University and a B.A. in Politics and English from Brandeis University.

 Benjamin Weinstein is the Co-Chief Investment Ofﬁcer of Korenvaes Capital.
 Benjamin joined the event-driven arbitrage desk at HBK Investments in 1998.
 In 2006, he was promoted to head the US event-driven arbitrage efforts, where he managed assets ranging from $500 million to over $900 million before his departure in 2007.
 He is a member of Phi Beta Kappa and graduated from Harvard with a degree in Applied Mathematics/Economics.
-Benjamin currently serves on the board of Israel Bonds (Dallas) and plays multiple roles with the Dallas Jewish Federation, including as a member of the Audit/Finance Committee, as a current participant in the Cabinet program for the Jewish Federation, and as a co-Chair for Men’s Financial Services Fundraising 2011.
+Benjamin is a Wexner Heritage participant and is active in Israel Bonds (Dallas) and the Dallas Jewish Federation.
 In the past, Benjamin participated in the ADL Leadership Program and AIPAC’s New Leadership Network.
 He is also a former board member of Congregation Shearith Israel.
 Benjamin has lived in Dallas since 1998.
-He and his wife have one child and are expecting their second in early 2014.
+He and his wife have two children.